AzBuilder/terrakube-helm-chart/README.md

 - tfstate (private)
 - tfoutput (private)

+To create the Azure storage account you can use the following [terraform module](https://github.com/AzBuilder/terraform-azurerm-terrakube-cloud-storage).

 ### 4. Build Yaml file

 Once you have completed the above steps you can complete the file values.yaml to deploy the helm chart